Last updated on November 24, 2023

 Performance Max retail campaign approaches

 The introduction of Performance Max (pMax), the one campaign to rule them all, can be considered as one of the most revolutionary changes to Google Ads in a long time.
-This is the start of an era where Google starts to take full control over where and when an ad is shown.
+This was the start of an era where Google started to take full control over where and when an ad is shown.
 How should you, merchant or agency, approach this new way of advertising?

 Disclaimer: This is a first concept of approaches for retailers to structure their campaigns with this radically new campaign type.
-These approaches are tested by several advertisers, but not extensively yet.
-Feel free to comment on and follow my post on Linkedin to find and share experiences, additions, suggestions on this article.
+These approaches are tested by several advertisers.
+Feel free to comment on and follow my post on Linkedin to find and share experiences, additions, and suggestions on this article.

 About Performance Max

 This summer (July-September 2022) Smart Shopping campaigns will automatically be upgraded to Performance Max campaigns.
 For more information on what Performance Max campaigns are, read our article: Everything you need to know about Performance Max.

 Is the fact that Google is taking more control a bad thing for the advertiser?
 We don’t think so.
 With insights into the campaigns of hundreds of advertisers over the last years, we can truly say that we understand why Google is making this move.
 Most campaigns we have seen do not get the most out of their potential because of misuse of all the insights and options a campaign has to offer.